grantjenks/python-wordsegment/README.rst

     >>> import wordsegment
     >>> help(wordsegment)

-In your own Python programs, you'll mostly want to use :ref:`segment <segment>` to divide a phrase into a list of its parts:
+In your own Python programs, you'll mostly want to use *segment* to divide a phrase into a list of its parts:

     >>> from wordsegment import segment
     >>> segment('thisisatest')